scala-js/scala-js/README.md

     sbt> package-js

 to compile the compiler and the standard library.
-Afterwards, you can compile the example application Hello World:
+Afterwards, you can compile the example applications:

-    sbt> helloworld/package-js
+    sbt> examples/package-js

-You can "execute" that application by opening the file `examples/helloworld/helloworld.html` in your favorite browser.
+You can "execute" the example applications by opening their respective HTML files in your favorite browser.

+Currently, two examples are provided:

+*   `examples/helloworld/helloworld.html`, saying Hello World in four different ways (using DOM or jQuery, and using the untyped or typed interface to JavaScript).
+*   `examples/reversi/reversi.html`, an implementation of a
+    [Reversi](http://en.wikipedia.org/wiki/Reversi) game.
+Note that it uses the HTML5 Canvas element, so it won't work with Internet Explorer 8 or below.

 ## License